On the Internal Stability of Diffusively Coupled Multi-Agent Systems and the Dangers of Cancel Culture: Finite-dimensional agents

 where the equality follows by Lemma~\ref{lem:GpMzDir} and the fact that the factors in \eqref{eq:gofrcf} are right coprime.
 By Lemma~\ref{lem:pdirm} and \eqref{eq:gof}

 has an unstable pole at $s=\lambda$.
 In other words, there is a load disturbance $d_u$ in Fig.~\ref{fig:BD_cl} such that either $y$ or $u$ or both is unbounded.
-Likewise, it can be shown that if \eqref{eq:thmCondir:o} holds, then $\mmatrix{S&T_\text d}\not\in\Hinf$, i.e.\ $d_u$ or/and $d_y$ might cause an unbounded $y$.
+Likewise, it can be shown that if \eqref{eq:thmCondir:o} holds, then $\mmatrix{S&T_\text d}\not\in H_\infty$, i.e.\ $d_u$ or/and $d_y$ might cause an unbounded $y$.
 This explains why the consensus protocol in \S\ref{sec:intro:mot} has an unstable load disturbance response.

 It can be shown that if the consensus discussed in \S\ref{sec:intro:mot} can be attained, then all components of $T_4$ but $T_\text d$ are stable, whereas $T_\text d(s)$ has a pole at the origin.
 This agrees with the situation in SISO pole-zero cancellations discussed above.
 However, $T_\text d$ is not necessarily unstable in a general MIMO case if either of the conditions in \eqref{eq:thmCondir} holds.
-The example below illustrates a different scenario. \begin{example} Return to the agents in Example~\ref{ex:P12neP21}, which satisfy \eqref{eq:thmCondir:i}.
-Select
+The example below illustrates a different scenario. \begin{example} Consider a system with $\nu=2$ agents